BlackBoxVision/react-native-mercadopago-px/README.md

 After this change you should be able to run your Expo ejected app.

-### In IOS when running app in DEBUG/RELEASE some strings are missing
+### In IOS when running app some strings are missing

 We've found that this issue is a result of `MercadoPagoSDK` not being exposed as Dynamic Framework.
 Since it's statically defined, some references get messed up and strings results missing.